A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Results

-In local galaxies, the outer parts of nuclear discs are often regions of heightened star formation and younger stellar populations, because gas is driven by the bar towards the centre \citep[see also][]{Huang_2025}.
-To examine whether the area we have identified as the nuclear disc exhibits this characteristic, we perform a resolved Spectral Energy Distribution (SED) fitting and produce property maps, shown in Fig. \ref{fig3}, observing a high SFR density within $R_{\rm ND} = 1.3$.
+In local galaxies, the outer parts of nuclear discs are often regions of heightened star formation and younger stellar populations because gas is driven towards the centre by the bar \citep[see also][]{Huang_2025}.
+To examine whether the area we have identified as the nuclear disc exhibits this characteristic, we perform a resolved SED fitting and produce property maps, shown in Figure \ref{fig3}, observing a high SFR density within $R_{\rm ND} = 1.3$.
 Additionally, we find very low D4000 values within $R_{ND}$, indicating younger star-forming populations.
 This enhanced star formation in the nuclear disc qualitatively agrees with the observed bluer ends of the nuclear bar and nuclear spiral arms in the RGB image in Figure \ref{fig1}.
-Altogether, we have found that the nuclear structure seen in this galaxy displays similar properties to those of star-forming nuclear discs in the local Universe.
+Altogether, we have found that the nuclear structure of this galaxy displays properties similar to those of star-forming nuclear discs in the local Universe.